To give a dog a bad-tasting pill, you will have to sometimes get creative.

 What if you feed your dog raw food?
-If you feed your dog raw, you can easily make a meatball with ground meat or you can just tuck a pill into a chicken heart.
-For a gourmet version, you can coat the meat ball with a touch of grated cheese.
+If you feed your dog raw, you can easily make a meatball with ground meat or you can just tuck a pill into a chicken heart or chicken lives.

-4) Go With Creamy Textures
+4) Coat Your Dog's Pill With Creamy Textures

-Some creamy foods come extra handy in hiding pills as they stick well to the pill and the dog will hardly detect it, plus it' s hard for the dog to separate the pill from these foods.
+Some creamy foods come extra handy in hiding pills as they stick well to the pill and the dog will hardly detect it.
+Plus, it' s hard for the dog to separate the pill from these foods.

 Cream cheese is another option and for dogs who love pumpkin or dogs who are constipated, plain pumpkin (not the pie variety with all the added spices) can also come handy.

 Veterinarian Karen Becker also suggests using coconut oil to hide pills.

 For this option, make sure you carefully read your dog's medication label and enclosed instructions carefully as not all tablets should be crushed or capsules opened.

 This method may work with some dogs, mostly those dogs who gulp down food with no questions asked, but be aware that some finicky fellows may nit pick and separate the topping from the food, and even if you mix them throughout, you risk your dog refusing the whole meal.

 Some dogs though will have no problems eating if the powder is well mixed within some tasty dog canned food.
 Also, it's close to impossible separating the two once mixed!

-6) Try Pill Pockets
+6) Cover Your Dog's Pills With Pill Pockets

 Don't feel like touching sticky foods or want a quick solution to conceal those pills?
 Pill Pockets are an option.
 Produced by Greenies, Pill Pockets are hollow treats sold at most veterinary offices nowadays and they come in tantalizing flavors such as chicken, peanut butter and hickory smoke.

 For allergic dogs, there's even a hypoallergenic version made with duck and peas.
 How to use them?
 Simply place the pill inside the Pill Pocket, pinch it shut, and feed it to your dog.

 Many dog owners have a hard time hiding pills in food, so rest assured, you're not alone.
 Your dog may not eat all of the food in one sitting or the bitter medication can make the food taste bad.

 What if Your Dog Discovers There's a Pill Inside?

-So your dog has been doing great taking pills and now he accidentally chewed up one and he is suspicious, carefully sniffing the food and looking at you as if saying ", Hey, who are you trying to trick?"
+So your dog has been doing great taking pills and now he accidentally chewed up one and he is suspicious, carefully sniffing the food and looking at you as if saying: "Hey, who are you trying to trick?"

 Here's a way to solve the problem.
 Offer your dog a small piece of food WITHOUT the pill inside, just a small piece that he can sniff and see that there's nothing inside.

 Prepare these pieces in advance and lie them on a table so that you're ready.
 Preferably feed them in an area away from the place where your dog discovered the bitter pill in the first place.

 Another option if your dog loves catching food, is to toss the pieces of food in the air and letting him catch them with his mouth.
 As he's catches the one with the pill, get his attention to another piece of food without the pill coming his way.

 In this latter case, ask your vet.
 Sometimes vets will allow you to give just a teeny piece of food if it's only to give the pill.
 However, there may be pills you cannot give with food or your dog is strictly NPO (nothing by mouth).
 If your dog won't eat or can't eat, things can get more challenging.

-Sure, you can always hold your dog's muzzle upwards facing the ceiling while you quickly push the pill as back as possible while you gently massage your dog's through to encourage him to swallow as seen in the video below, but this may not be easy with some dogs.
+Sure, you can always hold your dog's muzzle upwards facing the ceiling while you quickly push the pill as back as possible while you gently massage your dog's throat to encourage him to swallow as seen in the video below, but this may not be easy with some dogs.

 Chirag Patel of Domesticated Manners has a great video on getting dog used to having their mouth handled: Getting Ready for Vet Visit which can turn handy.
 Then, when the day comes to give your dog a pill, chances are, your dog may be more collaborative.